Program Assistant-Student Administrative Support Services

 OTHER WORK ACTIVITIES:

-- Maintain professional growth and development through seminars, workshops and professional affiliations to be informed of latest trends in field of expertise.
+- Maintain professional growth and development through seminars, workshops and professional affiliations to keep abreast of latest trends in field of expertise.

 - Ensure compliance with college policies and procedures and state and federal regulations.

-- Conduct self in a professional manner and ensures the interaction with team members and other support groups is conducted in a courteous and efficient manner conducive to the college's values.
+- Conduct self in a professional manner and ensures the interaction with team members and other support groups is conducted in a courteous, efficient, and supportive of the college's values.

 - Perform related duties and responsibilities as may be required.

 DUTIES OF THE POSITION REQUIRE EXPERIENCE AND KNOWLEDGE IN:

 - Knowledge of Federal and State laws and regulations as related to admissions/registration and maintain a high degree of accountability in the application of policies, rules, and regulations.